Menu Close

 There shall be three definitions of directors:

-1. Directors-at-large, presently four in number who shall also be the president, vice president, treasurer, and secretary of the corporation.
+1. Directors-at-large, presently are four in number who shall also be the president, vice president, treasurer, and secretary of the corporation. elected to support the organization as a whole.

 Section Three: Election, Tenure, and Qualifications